Skip to main content

 24 node 0:58 ps

-And knowing that Node.js is not designed to run as PID 1, so running it as PID 1 would make it gives some unexpected behaviours such as the app not responding to the SIGTERM and other signals.
+Knowing that Node.js is not designed to run as PID 1, so running it as PID 1 would make it give some unexpected behaviors such as the app not responding to the SIGTERM and other signals.

 PID USER TIME COMMAND